JanKalo/RelAlign/README.md

 $ python3 -m plot_evaluation -e experiments/FB15K
 ```

-This will look for all experiment directories of FB15K (i.e. `experiments/FB15K_transe/`, `experiments/FB15K_transh/`, ...) and summarize their precision-recall plots into `experiments/FB15K_l1.pdf` and `experiments/FB15K_cos.pdf`.
+This will look for all experiment directories of FB15K (i.e. `experiments/FB15K_transe/`, `experiments/FB15K_transh/`, ...) and create respective precision-recall plots as `experiments/FB15K_l1.pdf` and `experiments/FB15K_cos.pdf`.

 ### evaluate\_dbpedia.py

-This script performs specifically our dbpedia evaluation (including plotting of precision@top-k diagrams) for a given (manually crafted) gold standard and a baseline.py output.
+This script is performing the evaluation of our manually evaluated DBpedia dataset (including precision@k diagrams) for a given (manually crafted) gold standard and a baseline.py output.
 This script internally contains the relevant classification files for each model and similarity function we used.

 Example usage: